learn-js/learnjs-02-2d-games/chapters/04-animation-sequences.md

-# animation sequences with javascript and the canvas
+# Animation sequences with javascript and the canvas

 Let’s make some canvas animations happen for a specific amount of time before stopping, or to perform certain movements, then stop.